Acren/AutoSettings-Docs/docs/settings.md

 2. Using the CVar to control something in the game
 3. Adding a setting for the CVar (already covered)

-Registering and using CVars in C++ is covered in Epic’s documentation [here](https://docs.unrealengine.com/latest/INT/Programming/Development/Tools/ConsoleManager/index.html).
+Registering and using CVars in C++ is covered in the [Unreal documentation](https://docs.unrealengine.com/latest/INT/Programming/Development/Tools/ConsoleManager/index.html).

 There are also functions in this plugin to expose this to Blueprint, so I’ll outline them here.